4styler/gcode-to-png/README.md

 # gcode-to-png
 (License: grep(GNU GENERAL PUBLIC LICENSE))

-Create a png file of each Layer of a GCode (optimized for CURA and Simplify3D GCode files)
+Create a png file of each Layer of a GCode (optimized for CURA and Simplify3D GCode files).
+To display it, i will take "spacedesk" to make my Smartphone to a second screen on the PC.

 (Can Anyone tell me if i can attach grep and ImageMagick directly here?
 Or is that a licence problem?)